burrrata/apodopa-roadmap/README.md

 <br>

 ### APOD Archive Scraper ✔️
-Script to scrape the NASA APOD Archive and return a text file with the direct URLs of NASA APOS images
+Scripts to scrape the NASA APOD Archive and returns a text file with the direct URLs of NASA APOD images
 - https://github.com/burrrata/apod-archive-scraper

 <br>